hthon3/sensor-based-smartwatch-gesture-recognition/README.md

 # Sensor based Smartwatch gesture recognition
-Repository containing the code for the final year project: "Gestures-based Touch-Free smartwatch development with deep learning"
+Repository containing the code for the final year project: "Gestures-based smartwatch interaction with deep learning"

 The goal of this project is to classify different scales of single-hand gestures, including finger motions and finger writing on a smartwatch based on the IMU data with deep learning.
 Our classifier distinguishes 20 gestures.